ImmortalMan01/mod-plugin/README.md

 snippet of the muted message and when it was recorded.
 These logs are stored in `data/logs.json` and persist even if the server runs in offline mode.
 You can remove all entries with the **Clear Logs** button or by running `/cm clearlogs`.
+The `max-log-entries` option in `config.yml` controls how many of these entries are kept (default `1000`).
+When the limit is exceeded, the oldest logs are discarded automatically.

 Use `/cm reload` to re-read all configuration files.
 OpenAI options such as `openai-key`, `model`, `threshold` and `rate-limit` are applied immediately and